flappysquirrel/fluentfox/README.md

 ## About

-A combination of FluentDotFox and some css code I got from [this superuser post](https://superuser.com/questions/1653533/how-to-switch-back-to-firefox-old-style-of-tabs) And in 2021 I also combined firefox-91plus-photon-userchrome-master!
+A combination of FluentDotFirefox and Firefox-91plus-photon-userchrome-master!
 The goal is to make an exact replica of Microsoft Edge™ Legacy in Mozilla Firefox.
 This includes fancy effects as well!
 I'm not a developer, I only report issues...
 But I wanted a Fluent style Firefox for everyone to use.
 So, I created this repository.